-112. New Clause 12AH establishes that where the court gives a direction or makes an Order under this division (Division 4) and the particular proceedings require Trial by Jury, the Judge must give the jury such warning as deemed appropriate to ensure that the fact that such an order was made does not prejudice the accused.
+108. Clause 12AG establishes that where the court gives a direction or makes an Order under Division 4 and the particular proceedings require trial by jury, the Judge may give the jury such warning as deemed appropriate to ensure that the fact that such an order was made does not prejudice the accused.